Johannesburg

 Wildlife is abundant at Cradle Moon Lakeside Game Lodge.
 Photo: Supplied.

-Bordering Hartbeespoort Dam, about a 30-minute drive from Pretoria, this hilly hiking reserve which hugs the rocky foothills of the Magaliesberg mountains has an array of trails to suit all ages and fitness levels.
-Families will enjoy the 5km or 7km Kiepersol trail while a more difficult hike can be had on the 12.5km Ktatu trail.
-All trails are pet-friendly except the Wild Dog and multi-day Brown Hyena trails.
+Bordering Hartbeespoort Dam, about a 30-minute drive from Pretoria, this hilly hiking reserve that hugs the rocky foothills of the Magaliesberg mountains has an array of trails to suit all ages and fitness levels.
+Families will enjoy the 5km or 7.5km Kiepersol trail, while a more difficult hike can be had on the 12.5km Ktatu and Dinaneni trails.
+The 21km Euphorbia trail is challenging but worth it, and there is also the multi-day Wilde Sering hike to tackle.
+All trails are pet friendly.

-The trails are open strictly by prior appointment only.
+The trails are open strictly by prior appointment.
 Hikers and trail runners must book and pay for their visit in advance by emailing reservations@dewildttrails.co.za or calling +27 82 777 9326; closed Mon.
-Find opening hours hereR513 Yellow board no. 78E, Farm Schietfontein Portion 19, Schietfontein, De Wildt
+Find opening hours hereR513 Yellow board no. 78E, Farm Schietfontein Portion 19, Schietfontein, De Wildt.

 Beautiful Magaliesberg landscapes await.
 Photo: Supplied.